denis7-jean/financial-nlp-lora-pipeline/README.md

 Open the `.pbix` file in **Microsoft Power BI Desktop** and refresh the data source to point to your local `outputs/evaluation_log.csv`.

-## 📈 Dashboard Preview

-*(Add your Power BI screenshots here to showcase the dashboard pages: Overview, Error Analysis, and Version Comparison)*

 ## 🔮 Future Improvements